-All of our instructors are trained in ways to bring out the best in you and your child, and our curriculum will make you the very best Black Belt that you could be.
+All of our instructors are trained in ways to bring out the best in you and your child, and our curriculum will make you the very best Black Belt that you can be.
 In addition to our regular karate classes, we offer several different programs that you and/or your child could be involved in:

 Cardio Kickboxing (in most locations) - This will focus on getting you in better shape and teach you things that you can actually use to defend yourself.

-Little Ninjas Course designed for children 4-6 years old.
-This is a great course to teach martial arts, life skills and more all in a very fun and engaging way.
+Little Ninjas Course - Designed for children 4-6 years old, this is a great course to teach martial arts, life skills and more all in a very fun and engaging way.

-Bully defense - this helps to teach children and teens how to handle altercations with people who bully.
+Bully defense - This helps to teach children and teens how to handle altercations with people who bully.

 Additional Fun Activities